From aaf8547d91a540334419f2faebb897b327d535d8 Mon Sep 17 00:00:00 2001

 Overview

-is a convenient shortcut annotation that bundles the features of @ToString
+@Data is a convenient shortcut annotation that bundles the features of @ToString,

-- (Plain Old Java Objects) and beans: getters for all fields, setters for all non-final fields, and appropriate toString
+- (Plain Old Java Objects) and beans: getters for all fields, setters for all non-final fields, and appropriate toString, equals

 + boilerplate that is normally associated with simple POJOs (Plain Old Java Objects) and beans: getters for all fields, setters for all non-final fields,